- Chart

 Investment Approach and Strategy

-Strategy: The ETF aims to track a specific index, the DBIQ Diversified Agriculture Index Excess Returnu2122, by investing in futures contracts on a diversified group of agricultural commodities.
+Strategy: DBA aims to track the DBIQ Optimum Yield Diversified Agriculture Index by investing in a portfolio of futures contracts on agricultural commodities.

 Market Position